 - Night Vision: It also comes with night vision, and unlike the Arlo, there’s no need for a hub – it connects directly to your Wi-Fi.

-- May Require Monthly Fee: However after the free 30 day trial, you will need to pay the $9.99 a month to continue using the cloud service, and smart features like activity zones and false alert filters.
+- May Require Monthly Fee: However after the free 30 day trial, you will need to pay monthly to continue using the cloud service, and smart features like activity zones and false alert filters.

 Pros and Cons of the Arlo Smart Home Security System